Appolica/TabControllerAndroid/README.md

 * `void onFragmentAlreadyVisible(FragmentProvider provider, Fragment visibleFragment)` - Called on attempt to show an already visible fragment.
 * `void onFragmentCreated(FragmentProvider provider, Fragment createdFragment)` - Called when the fragment you want to show has been created by the TabController.

+#### TabControllerFragment
+An encapsulation for the fragments that are managed through the `TabController`.
+All of these fragments are switched between within this fragment using child fragment manager.<br>
+We encourage you to use this fragment in order to restrict the access of the `TabController` to any other fragments, that aren't related to it and vice versa.

+##### Public methods:
+* `TabController getTabController()` - Obtain the `TabController`.
+Its instance is created in `Fragment.onViewCreated(View, Bundle)`.